sachu13/NextJS/README.md

-# NextJS
-Projects using NextJS
+# Sign up app using NextJS and Appwrite